 Concentrating on any one part of the equation will always leave you with either efficient workers and a wasteful work transaction system or a smooth flow of work within a team that is far from its optimal efficiency level.
 If personal efficiency is all about producing maximum value with minimum waste, process efficiency is about pulling that value through the process with minimal losses.

-Promote a Lean Mindset on All Levels
+How to Promote a Lean Mindset on All Levels?

 In the 50s, Toyota was the first company to tackle the issues of inefficiency in car manufacturing.
 Back then, a small Japanese car manufacturer revolutionized the way cars were produced and started its incredible rise to become, at present, the largest car manufacturer on the planet.